Which Instinct Limited Ingredient Dry Recipes Get

 |Estimated Nutrient Content|

-|Dry Matter Basis||32%||20%||43%|
+|Dry Matter Basis||29%||20%||43%|

-|Calorie Weighted Basis||27%||40%||33%|
+|Calorie Weighted Basis||24%||40%||36%|

-The first ingredient in this dog food is lamb meal.
-Lamb meal is considered a meat concentrate and contains nearly 300% more protein than fresh lamb.
+The first ingredient in this dog food is turkey meal.
+Turkey meal is considered a meat concentrate and contains nearly 300% more protein than fresh turkey.

-The third ingredient mentions peas.
+The second ingredient includes peas.
 Peas are a quality source of carbohydrates.
 And like all legumes, they’re rich in natural fiber.

-However, peas contain about 25% protein, a factor that must be considered when judging the actual meat content of this dog food.
+However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

-After the natural flavor, we find montmorillonite clay, a naturally occurring compound rich in many trace minerals.
+The sixth ingredient is montmorillonite clay, a naturally occurring compound rich in many trace minerals.
 Montmorillonite has been approved for use in USDA Organic Certified products.